PavlidisLab/SFARI-ASD_Gene_Selection/README.md

 │   ├── `get_main_csv.py` get csv from dict_main.pickle (in pipeline)
 │   └── `get_input.sh` script to wget most of the input files
 ├── `main.sh` main pipeline
-├── `run_main.sh` sample bash script of how main pipeline can be run
+├── `run_main.sh` sample bash script of how main pipeline can be run.
+Replace directories based on need.
+Input parameters can be viewed at the top of main.sh
 ├── `requirements.txt`
 └── `README.md`